Shakespeare's handwriting: Edward III

 Though the playwright's handwriting for Edward III has not survived, the text, as printed, has been analyzed in order to discover indications of characteristics that the handwriting might contain, in the same way that the First Folio and other printed texts have been scrutinized.

 This has led to findings that may support the attribution of this play to Shakespeare.
 For example, scholar Eric Sams, assuming that the pages by Hand D in the play Sir Thomas More are indeed Shakespeare's, points out that Hand D shows what scholar Alfred W. Pollard refers to as "excessive carelessness" in minim errors—that is, writing the wrong number of downstrokes in the letters i, m, n, and u.
 This particular characteristic is indicated in numerous misreadings by the original compositor who set the printed type for Edward III.
 This is also found in the Good Quartos, which are thought to be printed from Shakespeare's handwritten manuscripts.
 For a second example, Hand D uses a short horizontal stroke above a letter to indicate contraction, but twice omits it.
 This characteristic is indicated by the compositor's misreadings in a number of instances found in Edward III.
 And in another example, Hand D and the Good Quartos often show "the frequent and whimsical appearance of an initial capital C, in a way which shows that Shakespeare's pen was fond of using this letter in place of the minuscule."
 This characteristic occurs throughout both the Sonnets and Edward III.

 Forgeries

 The Ireland Shakespeare forgeries

-In London in the 1790s the author, Samuel Ireland, announced a great discovery of Shakespearean manuscripts, including four plays.
-This turned out to be a hoax created with great effort by his son, William Henry Ireland.
-It fooled many experts, and caused great excitement, and a production of one of the plays was announced.
+In London in the 1790s, author Samuel Ireland announced a great discovery of Shakespearean manuscripts, including four plays.
+This turned out to be a hoax created with great effort by his son William Henry Ireland.
+It fooled many experts, and caused great excitement; a production of one of the plays was announced.
 Shakespearean scholar Edmond Malone was one who was not taken in.
 The forged handwriting and signatures bore little or no resemblance to Shakespeare's.
 Malone said it was a clumsy fraud filled with errors and contradictions, and detailed his reasons.
 William Henry Ireland eventually confessed.